Introduction to Single Sign-On

 Stateless vs OpenID Connect

-In stateless SSO, Hyvor Talk doesn't save the login state of the user.
-Each time publisher tells Hyvor Talk if the user is logged in or not.
+In stateless SSO, Hyvor Talk does not save the login state of the user.
+Each time you tell Hyvor Talk if the user is logged in or not.
 If he is logged in, you send their data to us.

 If you use an identity provider that supports OpenID Connect protocol, you can use OpenID Connect SSO to easily integrate Hyvor Talk with your identity provider.